Briard vs Brittany: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Briard and Brittany based on their distinct physical builds and metabolic profiles.
 Briard at Large (55-100 lbs) needs caloric intake calibrated to their high (1-2 hours daily) activity level, while Brittany at Medium (30-40 lbs) requires nutrition matched to their very high (1-2+ hours daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Briard's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Brittany may benefit from diets supporting Orthopedic Conditions.
+Briard's tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Brittany may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements